 - 10. Step 10: Take the Exam.

-The PMI has published a Credentials Handbook (the Handbook), which you can find here.
-The Credentials Handbook explains everything that you want to know about the process of taking the PMP Exam and becoming PMI certified project manager .
-Reading this Handbook takes about 20 minutes and it should be the FIRST 20 minutes on your journey to becoming a certified PMP®.
+The Project Management Institute (PMI)® has published a Credentials Handbook (the Handbook), which you can find here.
+This Credentials Handbook explains everything that you want to know about the process of taking the PMP Exam and becoming PMI® certified project manager .
+Reading this Handbook takes about 20 minutes and it should be the first 20 minutes on your journey to becoming a certified PMP.
 It will answer most of your questions about the procedures for applying and taking the exam.

 Step 2: Make sure that you are eligible to become a PMI certified project manager.